Lavanya-nrg/SQL/Desktop/SQL/Day2.md

 ```

-4)Query the list of CITY names from STATION that do not start with
+4) Query the list of CITY names from STATION that do not start with
 vowels and do not end with vowels.
 Your result cannot contain duplicates.
 Input Format